-Provides for a council to correct the register as it considers appropriate.
-It also requires a council to remove premises subject to a restricted premises order from the register.
-This clause allows the council to remove a person from the register if it is not satisfied that the person is carrying on a tobacco business.
-If such person is removed from the register and that person notifies the council within a specified period of time that he or she is still carrying on a tobacco business, the council must reinstate the person in the register.
-A council is required to notify a registered person of any changes to his or her entry as soon as is reasonably practicable.
+Provides for the registration authority to correct the register as it considers appropriate.
+It also requires the registration authority to remove premises subject to a restricted premises order from the register or to remove a registered person's entry for 5 years if that person has been convicted of an illicit tobacco offence which resulted in a custodial sentence being applied.
+This clause allows the registration authority to remove a person from the register if it is not satisfied that the person is carrying on a tobacco business.
+If such a person is removed from the register and that person notifies the registration authority within a specified period of time that he or she is still carrying on a tobacco business, it must reinstate the person in the register.
+The registration authority is required to notify a registered person of any changes to his or her entry as soon as is reasonably practicable.